rodber/blog/_posts/2021/2021-01-20-thoughts-on-monetize-chevereto-installations.md

 ## A better business model

 Many of the vices described can be avoided by just not being a jerk.
-On top of that I've came with my own personal considerations which are now core values that I'm putting for the next-gen Chevereto.
+On top of that I've came with my own personal considerations which are now core values that I'm putting for my software now.

 ### Pay for what you use

 Users should pay for their specific service usage costs, with rate and limits based on their usage volume.
 This suppress the need of having to figure out where to get the money to sustain a growing user base.

-- 🤑 Rate limit pretty much every interaction
+- 🤑 Rate limit all that drives costs
-- 😎 No surprises
+- 😎 No surprises on your billing

 The concept behind this is to allow to tweak exactly the offering for your target audience.
+In some contexts the usage will be driven by storage where in other situations it could be traffic or anything else.

 ### Specific